bizz84/flutter-tips-and-tricks/tips/0241-release-toggles-dart-define/index.md

 ---

-Complex use cases require dynamic toggles and some dedicated infrastructure to manage them.
+Complex use cases require dynamic toggles and some dedicated infrastructure to manage them, and my latest course covers this topic in much more detail.

-Next week, I'll publish an entire course module about feature toggles and A/B tests.

 Learn more here. 👇